-If you have existing batt insulation between the ceiling joists, install your new batts at a 90 degree angle to the existing material.
+Install your new batts at a 90-degree angle on top of the existing insulation batts.
 This will help cover any gaps in the original installation.

 Check your existing insulation for dark spots.
 These dirty spots may be locations of large air leaks from your finished living space.
 The existing fiberglass traps dirt from this air as it passes up into the attic.
 Locate and close these holes before proceeding.

-Be sure not to block the air passageways between your exterior soffits (eaves) and/or vents and the attic with your new insulation.
+Do not block soffit ventilation slots.
+These are the air passageways between your exterior soffits (eaves) and/or vents and the attic with your new insulation.
 Flow-through attic ventilation is very important.

-You can purchase foam or cardboard baffles which fit in between the roof rafters as they pass over exterior walls.
+You can purchase foam or cardboard baffles that fit in between the roof rafters as they pass over exterior walls.
 These baffles create an unobstructed pathway for air to enter your attic.